milochristiansen/lua/README.md

 * The `#` (length) operator always returns the exact length of a (table) sequence, not the total length of the array portion of the table.
 See the comment in `table.go` (about halfway down) for more details (including quotes from the spec and examples).
+* The reference Lua compiler/VM does some really weird things with the modulo operator.
+For example: `-3 % 5 == 2` Every
+  other calculator or programming language I chose to feed this to reported: `-3 % 5 == -3` (but `5 % -3 == 2`, so it
+  seems like Lua reverses the operands?).
+It seems Lua only reports weird results when one of the operands is negative?
+  There is nothing in the spec that implies this is correct behavior, so I am guessing that it is simply a bug.
+Needless to say I simply use the Go modulus operator (so I get the correct result rather than the weird one Lua gets).

 * * *